William Windsor (goat): History

 The tradition of having goats in the military originated in 1775, when a wild goat walked onto the battlefield in Boston during the American Revolutionary War and led the Welsh regimental colours at the end of the Battle of Bunker Hill.
 Another Welsh military goat, Taffy IV, served in the First World War.
-Taffy, of 2nd Battalion, Welsh Regiment, is officially recorded as "The Regimental Goat".
-He embarked for the war on 13 August 1914 and saw action in the Retreat from Mons, the First Battle of Ypres (including the Battle of Gheluvelt) and the Battles of Festubert and Givenchy, before dying on 20 January 1915.
+Taffy, of the 2nd Battalion, Welsh Regiment, is officially recorded as "The Regimental Goat".
+He embarked on the war on 13 August 1914 and saw action in the Retreat from Mons, the First Battle of Ypres (including the Battle of Gheluvelt), and the Battles of Festubert and Givenchy, before dying on 20 January 1915.
 He was posthumously awarded the 1914 Star, British War Medal and the Victory Medal.

 The royal goat herd was originally obtained from Mohammad Shah Qajar, Shah of Persia from 1834 to 1848, when he presented them to Queen Victoria as a gift in 1837 upon her accession to the throne.

-The herd thrived on Llandudno's Great Orme; by 2001 they reached a population of 250, and were in danger of running out of food.
+The herd thrived on Llandudno's Great Orme; by 2001 they reached a population of 250 and were in danger of running out of food.
 Following complaints about goats wandering into people's gardens, the council rejected proposals for a cull, deciding to use a combination of rehoming and birth control.
 RSPCA marksmen tranquillised nannies and inserted contraceptive progesterone implants to control the numbers of the genetically unique breed.
-By 2007, 85 goats had been relocated to areas including Kent, Yorkshire, the Brecon Beacons and Somerset, but further efforts were interrupted by an outbreak of foot-and-mouth disease.
+By 2007, 85 goats had been relocated to areas including Kent, Yorkshire, the Brecon Beacons, and Somerset, but further efforts were interrupted by an outbreak of foot-and-mouth disease.